A Trupanion blog

-A new environment or unfamiliar face might make your furry friends feel uneasy.
-In addition, factor in nighttime, random loud noises, and costumes and it could cause even the most laid-back pet a little anxious.
-“Halloween can bring lots of doorbell ringing, and knocking at the door which can cause anxiety in our anxious pets.
+“Halloween can bring lots of doorbell ringing and knocking at the door, which can cause anxiety in our anxious pets.
 Dogs’ natural instincts tell them to protect their family and their house, and a reactive dog is likely going to be on high alert with constant stimulation.
 Also, costumes may be appreciated by people, but they can make a person look bigger and scarier.
-Further, this can cause a dog to have an adverse reaction to a person when normally, that person would not elicit a reaction,” states Wilde.
+Further, this can cause a dog to have an adverse reaction to a person when normally that person would not elicit a reaction.”

-With any major holiday, especially where there may be new people or pets, take into consideration your pet’s tolerance to loud noises and a new environment.
+As with any major holiday—especially one where there may be new people or pets—take into consideration your pet’s tolerance for loud noises and new environments.
 Consider if your plans are suited for the entire family.

-You want to know that your pets are going to be okay this season.
-Naturally, the unexpected can occur at any time, and you want to be prepared if your pet reacts unexpectedly to any situation.
+Naturally, you want to know that your pets are going to be okay this season.
+The unexpected can occur at any time, and you want to be prepared if your pet reacts unexpectedly to any situation.

-Wilde points out some tips to help ease your pet’s stress and anxiety with the following:
+Wilde points out some tips to help ease your pet’s stress and anxiety, including:

-Be pro active in avoiding situations that might cause stress and anxiety.
+- Avoid situations that might cause stress and anxiety

 Halloween and pets: the importance of notating behavior

 Your pet’s mental, physical, and emotional health is important to their overall wellness.
-Most of all, your pet wants to know that they’re in a safe space.
+Most of all, your pet needs to know that they’re in a safe space.
 Consider staying with your pets when they are overwhelmed and take the time to console them.
-Further, by monitoring your furry friend’s progress and taking the time to check in with your veterinarian, your pet will be better in no time at all.
+Further, by monitoring your furry friend’s progress and taking the time to check in with your veterinarian, your pet will feel better in no time at all!